MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/page-results.md

 The default and maximum page size is 5,000 rows.
 If you don't set a page size, Dataverse will return up to 5,000 rows of data at a time.
 To get more rows, you must send additional requests.

 > [!NOTE]
+>
-> - Don't use the [fetch element](reference/fetch.md) `top` attribute with paging.
+> - Don't use the [QueryExpression.TopCount property](/dotnet/api/microsoft.xrm.sdk.query.queryexpression.topcount) with paging.
 These different methods of limiting the results of a query are not compatible.
 > - Ordering plays an important part in getting consistent paging results.
-[Learn more about ordering and paging](order-rows.md#ordering-and-paging)
+[Learn more about ordering and paging](#ordering-and-paging)

 ## Paging models